Grafton, Wisconsin: Economy

 As is the case in many of the cities and villages in Ozaukee County, Grafton's early economy was primarily agricultural and the first major businesses were hydropowered mills on the Milwaukee River.
 One of the first was the Grafton Flour Mill, which opened in 1846.
 The village also had sawmills and a chair-and-bedstead factory.
 In 1880, the owner of Cedarburg's woolen mill opened a mill in Grafton to make worsted yarn.
 At its height, Grafton's woolen mill employed 100 people and remained in operation until 1980.

 In the early 20th century, the Wisconsin Chair Company of Port Washington operated a chair factory in the village.
 At the time, the company was the largest business in Ozaukee County, employing one-sixth of all workers.
 Among other the wooden furniture, the company manufactured phonographs for Edison Records.
 In 1917, the company decided to start its own subsidiary record label: Paramount Records.
 In the 1920s, Paramount produced records for African-American consumers, and from 1929 to 1935, Paramount recorded and manufactured records in-house at the Grafton chair factory before closing during the Great Depression.

 In the 21st century, Grafton's largest employers are in retail, health care, and manufacturing.
 In the early 2000s, a commercial district with big-box stores developed in eastern Grafton.
-Many of the village's largest retailers, including Aldi, Costco, Dick's Sporting Goods, The Home Depot, Kohl's, Meijer, Michaels, PetSmart, Target and Ulta Beauty are located in the eastern Grafton commercial district near the intersection of Interstate 43 and Wisconsin Highway 60.
+Many of the village's largest retailers are located in the eastern Grafton commercial district near the intersection of Interstate 43 and Wisconsin Highway 60.
 Aurora Medical Center Grafton, which opened in 2010, is the largest employer in the village and is also located in the eastern commercial district.
 Many residents commute for work, reflecting the larger trend of Ozaukee County as a majority-commuter community.